Nut (hardware): Types

-A wide variety of nuts exists, from household hardware versions to specialized industry-specific designs that are engineered to meet various technical standards.
+There is a wide variety of nuts, from household hardware versions to specialized industry-specific designs that are engineered to meet various technical standards.
 Fasteners used in automotive, engineering, and industrial applications usually need to be tightened to a specific torque setting, using a torque wrench.
 Nuts are graded with strength ratings compatible with their respective bolts; for example, an ISO property class 10 nut will be able to support the bolt proof strength load of an ISO property class 10.9 bolt without stripping.
-Likewise, an SAE class 5 nut can support the proof load of an SAE class 5 bolt, and so on.

 Locknuts

 Many specialised types of nut exist to resist loosening of bolted joints, either by providing a prevailing torque against the male fastener or by gripping against the bolted components.
 These are generally referred to as locknuts.